Ladd scores twice, Islanders beat Canadiens 3-1 (Jan 26, 2017) | FOX Sports

 Price had to make a flurry of saves, stopping a wrist shot by Anders Lee and then sprawling left to right on a backhander by Bailey with 9 minutes left.
 Nikolay Kulemin fired a long shot that was stopped by the goalie, and Casey Cizikas was denied on the rebound.
 Anthony Beauvillier was also stopped on a wrister from the inside edge of the right circle.

+”We just seemed to come out with a lot of energy and line after line was feeding off it,” Tavares said.

-After the Islanders’ Dennis Seidenberg was sent off for hooking with just over 6 minutes remaining, the Canadiens took advantage just 16 seconds later.
-Weber’s slap shot from straightaway went off Greiss’ and into the goal with 5:51 remaining for his 12th of the season and 10th on a power play.
+After the Islanders’ Dennis Seidenberg was sent off for hooking with just over 6 minutes remaining, the Canadiens scored just 16 seconds later.
+Weber’s slap shot from straightaway went off Greiss’ glove and into the goal with 5:51 remaining for his 12th of the season and 10th on a power play.

 Greiss made a nice save on a wrister in close by Phillip Danault with about 9 1/2 minutes left on the Canadiens’ second shot on goal.